daisy-dotcom/Broken-Karaoke/README.md

 When the player chooses to save their current game, the player's progress out of the total number of song titles to be guessed will be stored as an integer e.g ( 3/8 ; 3 out of 8 songs correctly guessed for an expert ) and the number of the correctly guessed songs will be determined from the aforementioned dynamic array.
-Another integer variable will store the current score.
+Other integer variables will store the selected genre and the current score.
 This information will be saved in a file, save.txt.
 To load a saved game, the program will first determine whether the file exists and if it does, proceeds to continue the game.

 ### 4. Program Codes in Multiple Files